LaunchAcademy/ruby-playground/student-orientation-guide/student-orientation-guide.md

 ~09:00 — Arrive at Mission Control
 09:40 — Meet in Mentor Groups to discuss evening exercise from night before
 10:30 — Facilitation (lecture on reading from night before)
-11:15 — Post Facilitation Quiz
+11:00 — Post Facilitation Quiz
-11:45 — Challenge Released / Lunch
+11:05 — Daily Challenge Released / Lunch

 **Afternoons**
 Free work time
-13:00 through 15:00 — Office Hours
+1:00 through 3:00 — Office Hours
-15:00 — Clinic(s)
+3:00  — Clinic(s)
-16:00 — Evening exercise released
+3:00 — Evening exercise released

 [Back to top](#)

 ##Curriculum Overview
+For details week-by-week check the [Curriculum Page](https://horizon.launchacademy.com/curriculum)

 **Weeks 1-2**
-This time is partially an expansion upon what was learned in prework.
-We will reinforce programming fundamentals with Ruby and introduce the basics of web development using the Sinatra web framework.
+- Reinforce programming fundamentals with Ruby and OOP
+- Introduce the basics of web development using the Sinatra web framework
+- Go over fundamentals of the HTTP cycle of web apps
+- Deep dive into understanding Javascript, a core web language

 **Weeks 3-4**
-Weeks 3-4 focus on object-oriented program design and persistence with databases.
-You will learn how to use and design classes in Ruby and discover why they're useful.
-You will also learn how to use SQL to interact with relational databases.
+- Master database usage and design
+- Learn SQL to interact with relational databases
+- Deploy to Heroku
+- Write classes with OOP and dive into object inheritance
+- Implement Test Driven Development

 **Weeks 5-6**
-This time is oriented around introducing Ruby on Rails, starting with introducing ActiveRecord as a Rails building block.
+- Learn about ActiveRecord as a Rails building block
+- Begin building in Ruby on Rails framework and understanding conventions to build fully scalable web applications

 **Weeks 7-8**
+- Group projects build review website
-This period is group project time, during which we will study popular, third party libraries to support user authentication, file uploads, pagination, and other topics in web development.
+- Learn/apply popular third party libraries to support user authentication, file uploads, pagination, and other topics in web development

 **Weeks 9-10**
+- Build and Learn through Breakable Toy: your final and culminating project!
+- Prepare for job search with Computer Science and Algorithmic topics
+- Finalize Career Prep materials
 Weeks 9-10 are intentionally light in terms of new material and has an extensive project orientation.
-During this time, you will work on your Breakable Toy, which will serve as your final and culminating project.

 We will hold technical workshops for material that requires reinforcement, but all planned educational material will be oriented around preparing you for the job interview.

 [Back to top](#)